rh-marketingops/dwm/README.md

 ## Order

+We've found this to be the most efficient order in which to run the above cleaning types.

+1. Generic Validation
+2. Field-specific Validation
+3. Normalization
+4. Derive Data (aka "Fill-in-the-gaps", depending on field type)

 ## Audit History

 Record-level audit history is a record of what changes were made to which data fields.
 This includes what the previous value was, what the new/replacement value was, and what rule caused the change.
 The record is somewhat akin to a git commit, in that it only records where changes were made, and does not keep a record of anything that remained unchanged.
 Although it is optional in this package, it is recommended for any automation of these processes to provide both a record for troubleshooting and transparency for the business users of the database.